snehasinghania/STResNet/README.md

 # UPDATE:
-The code is only tries to implement the STResNet architecture and doesn't aim to reproduce the results on the datasets of the original paper.
+The code only implements the STResNet architecture and doesn't aim to reproduce the results on the datasets of the original paper.

 -----